An Overview of Numeristics and Equipoint Analysis

 Zero The number $0$ represents the unmanifest quality of pure consciousness.
 Zero is called the absolute number, because it is the unmanifest state from which all manifestation begins.

 In its multiple step phase, numeristics starts with the following primitives, which function somewhat as axioms.
-These primitives are generally those which existed in “classical mathematics,” by which we mean mathematics as it historically existed before the development of set theory, and which is currently taught at the primary, secondary, and upper division undergraduate levels.
+These primitives are generally those which exist in “classical mathematics,” by which we mean mathematics as it historically existed before the development of set theory, and which is currently taught at the primary, secondary, and upper division undergraduate levels and include:

 • Natural, integral, rational, real, and complex numbers